 - Leaks in the EVAP system: the purpose of the EVAP system is to prevent fuel vapors from leaking out into the atmosphere.
 A leak could be caused by something as simple as a bad gas cap or a faulty hose.

 If your vehicle does happen to fail the inspection, then Main Street Shell Service is here to help.
 Our expert smog technicians have over 35 years of experience.
-We are also a STAR certified smog check station which means we can test, repair, and certify high smog emitters and gross polluters.
+We are also a State certified smog check station which means we can test, repair, and certify high smog emitters and gross polluters.